 Using location determination in geo-enrichment to yield business insight

-Location determination is an involved step in geo-enrichment and should be undertaken with proven tools and expertise.
+Location determination and insights data science is an involved step in geo-enrichment and should be undertaken with proven tools and expertise.
 Unlock the power of location using a location ID to enrich business data and make complicated location intelligence processes such as routing easier to automate.
 When done correctly, location determination can dramatically improve insight, building trust in your data for faster, more confident decisions.

 Join me in Part 2 of this blogs series “Automating geospatial processing with cloud technology” when I explore how routing can be automated to provide additional business insight using feature selection and data extraction.